anshulg3/HackIllinois/README.md

    `npm install`

-3. Navigate to the `api` directory, install the backend dependencies, and create the database:
+3. Navigate to the `api` directory, install the backend dependencies (OAuth client secret json file also needed), and create the database:

    `cd ..`